wso2/docs-is/en/docs/using-wso2-identity-server/removing-references-to-deleted-user-identities.md

-The following sections guide you through configuring and running the Identity Anonymization tool in WSO2 IS:
+The following sections guide you through configuring and running the Identity Anonymization tool in WSO2 IS.

--   [Changing default configurations of the tool](#RemovingReferencestoDeletedUserIdentities-Changingdefaultconfigurationsofthetool)
--   [Changing the default configuration directory location](#RemovingReferencestoDeletedUserIdentities-Changingthedefaultconfigurationdirectorylocation)
--   [Running the tool in WSO2
-    IS](#RemovingReferencestoDeletedUserIdentities-RunningthetoolinWSO2IS)
--   [Running the tool in WSO2 IS Analytics](#RemovingReferencestoDeletedUserIdentities-RunningthetoolinWSO2ISAnalytics)
--   [Running the standalone version of the tool](#RemovingReferencestoDeletedUserIdentities-Runningthestandaloneversionofthetool)

 ### Changing default configurations of the tool